bytedeveloperr/json-server/README.md

 ### json-server

 A simple json api server written in Deno.
-It's useful for frontend developers who need a quick backend for prototyping without coding
+It's useful for frontend developers who need a quick backend for prototyping without coding a server

 ### Usage